awsdocs/aws-systems-manager-user-guide/doc_source/integration-github-python.md

 # Run Python scripts from GitHub<a name="integration-github-python"></a>

-This section includes procedures to help you run Python scripts from GitHub by using either the console or the AWS CLI\.
+This section includes procedures to help you run Python scripts from GitHub by using either the Systems Manager console or the AWS CLI\.

 ## Run a Python script from GitHub \(console\)<a name="integration-github-python-console"></a>